Surf and Turf Recipe (Steak, Shrimp and Scallops)

 • Jumbo shrimp – It’s up to you whether to use fresh or frozen shrimp.
 See what is available locally, and avoid any that appear slimy or smell like ammonia.
 If you are unsure, stick with frozen and thaw them in the refrigerator overnight.
 Choose cleaned or learn how to peel and devein shrimp at home.

-collage of two images of cooking the sauce and adding seafood to the sauce.
+collage of two images of cooking the sauce in a skillet and adding the seafood into it.

 shellfish and scallops cooking in a pan for surf and turf recipe

-Mashed potatoes are always a great pairing option, along with oven-roasted red potatoes or fluffy baked potatoes loaded with your favorite topping.
+Potatoes: Mashed potatoes are always a great pairing for any meat, along with oven-roasted potatoes, home fries, or fluffy baked potatoes loaded with your favorite topping.

 cooked steak and shrimp on plate with asparagus